 Gross profit is revenue from sales minus the direct costs of those sales.
 This is often formulated as a percentage called gross profit margin, showing the cost of selling as a % of the sale.

 What is Operating Profit?
 It is Gross Profit, minus any indirect overheads (cost of goods, services and salaries).
-Operating profit shows how well the business can support itself by its activities alone and is, therefore, a useful gauge for whether a business can take on new projects or other costly activities.
+Operating profit shows how well the business can support itself by its activities alone.
+Therefore it is useful gauge for whether a business can take on new projects or other costly activities.

 Net profit takes into account all of the business’ extra expenditure that is not taken into account under Operating Profit.
 This includes investments, interest charged, interest received and taxation.

-To read more about the Profit and Loss report – check out this article: A Beginner’s Guide to the Profit and Loss Forecast Report .
+To read more about the Profit and Loss Report – check out this article: A Beginner’s Guide to the Profit and Loss Forecast Report .
 If you’re still confused, here’s my attempt at busting the confusion!
 How to understand the Profit and Loss Statement and why it’s confusing.

-The Balance Sheet shows the financial position of the business at any given time, showing how what it owns (assets) balanced with what it owes (liabilities) and the money that has been invested in it (equity).
+The Balance Sheet shows the financial position of the business at any given time.
+It shows what it owns (assets) balanced with what it owes (liabilities) and the money that has been invested in it (equity).

 This all sounds pretty esoteric, but it boils down to “how risky is the business – how much does it own and how much does it owe?”